 Answer: No, a new 200A panel is not included in our pricing for backyard suites.
 Our standard construction includes a 100A panel, therefore anything above that will cost extra.

 Answer: Yes, you absolutely can.
-We can bury the power line for you during the construction of a garage suite on your lot for an extra cost.
+However, you will need a 200A connection to do so.
+We can bury the power line for you during the construction of a garage suite, included in our 200A upgrade price.

 Many clients of ours choose to bury the existing electricity connection for added safety and for more aesthetic appeal (out of sight, out of mind).